albirrkarim/react-speech-highlight-demo/README.md

 ### The Mobile App Version (React Native)

-The web version is easier to make. but in react native the code and the flow is different.
-I have to rewrite the entire library so it can be use on react native.
+The web version is easier to make. but in react native the code, and the flow is different.
+I have to rewrite the entire library and also define the different testing approach.

 I think the fair price will be $200.